-- To substitute dried tarragon with fennel seed or anise seed, use one pinch for each teaspoon of tarragon the recipes specifies.
+- To substitute dried tarragon with fennel seed or anise seed, use one pinch for each teaspoon of tarragon the recipes require.

 Substituting for Flavor

-If you’re someone who doesn’t care for the licorice-y taste of tarragon, you can easily adjust your recipe to exclude it.
+If you’re someone who doesn’t care for the licorice taste of tarragon, you can easily adjust your recipe to exclude it.
 To replace this ingredient altogether, you can use an equal amount of dill, basil or marjoram.
-This will allow you to season your dish well, while eliminating the hints of black licorice that tarragon contains.
+This will allow you to season your dish well while eliminating the hints of black licorice that tarragon contains.